halfward/UrbanVein/articles/intro.md

     <div class="chapter">
         <p>
             <b>Interactivity</b><br>
-            Civilization and Rimworld. get some quotes from the creator (Tynan)? cahrt funciton. x-ray function. <br>
+            Civilization and RimWorld. get some quotes from the creator (Tynan)? cahrt funciton. x-ray function. <br>
             <b>Hover details</b><br>
             I started Urban Vein wanting to make a map space with minimal ui.
 In the earlier phases, ...
 Always view the tile info on hover.
             <br>